-Congress funded the procurement of the first FFG(X) in FY2020 at a cost of \$1,281.2 million (i.e., about \$1.3 billion).
+Congress funded the procurement of the first FFG-62 in FY2020 at a cost of \$1,281.2 million (i.e., about \$1.3 billion).
 The lead ship in the program will be more expensive than the follow-on ships in the program because the lead ship's procurement cost incorporates most or all of the detailed design/nonrecurring engineering (DD/NRE) costs for the class.
 (It is a traditional Navy budgeting practice to attach most or all of the DD/NRE costs for a new ship class to the procurement cost of the lead ship in the class.)

-The Navy wants the follow-on ships in the FFG(X) program (i.e., ships 2 through 20) to have an average unit procurement cost of \$800 million to \$950 million each in constant 2018 dollars.
-13 By way of comparison, the Navy estimates the average unit procurement cost of the three LCSs procured in FY2019 at \$523.7 million (not including the cost of each ship's embarked mission package), and the average unit procurement cost of the two DDG-51 class destroyers that the Navy has requested for procurement in FY2021 at \$1,918.5 million.
+The Navy wants the follow-on ships in the FFG-62 program (i.e., ships 2 through 20) to have an average unit procurement cost of \$800 million to \$950 million each in constant 2018 dollars.
+15 By way of comparison, the Navy estimates the average unit procurement cost of the three LCSs procured in FY2019 at \$523.7 million (not including the cost of each ship's embarked mission package), and the average unit procurement cost of the two DDG-51 class destroyers that the Navy has requested for procurement in FY2021 at \$1,918.5 million.

-As shown in Table 3, the Navy's proposed FY2021 budget requests \$1,053.1 million (i.e., about \$1.1 billion) for the procurement of the second FFG(X), and estimates that subsequent ships in the class will cost roughly \$940 million each in then-year dollars.
-The Navy's FY2021 budget submission estimates the total procurement cost of 20 FFG(X)s at \$19,814.8 million (i.e., about \$19.8 billion) in then-year dollars, or an average of about \$990.7 million each.
-Since the figure of
+As shown in Table 3, the Navy's proposed FY2021 budget requests \$1,053.1 million (i.e., about \$1.1 billion) for the procurement of the second FFG-62, and estimates that subsequent ships in the class will cost roughly \$940 million each in then-year dollars.
+The Navy's FY2021 budget submission estimates the total procurement cost of 20 FFG-62s at \$19,814.8 million (i.e., about \$19.8 billion) in then-year dollars, or an average of about \$990.7 million each.
+Since the figure of \$19,814.8 million is a then-year dollar figure, it incorporates estimated annual inflation for FFG-62s to be procured several years into the future.

 The average follow threshold cost for FFG(X) has been established at \$950 million (CY18\$).
 The Navy expects that the full and open competition will provide significant downward cost pressure incentivizing industry to balance cost and capability to provide the Navy with a best value solution.
 FFG(X) cost estimates will be reevaluated during the Conceptual Design phase to ensure the program stays within the Navy's desired budget while achieving the desired warfighting capabilities.
-Lead ship unit costs will be validated at the time the Component Cost Position is established in 3^{rd} QTR FY19 prior to the Navy awarding the Detail Design and Construction contract.
+Lead ship unit costs will be validated at the time the Component Cost Position is established in 3rd QTR FY19 prior to the Navy awarding the Detail Design and Construction contract.